Uniformly distributed sequences generated by a greedy minimization of the $L_2$ discrepancy: Conclusion

 If we consider an algorithm based on a greedy minimization of the one-dimensional extreme or periodic $L_2$ discrepancy, a result by Pausinger immediately yields that for the initial set $\cP_1=\{0\}$ we obtain the van der Corput sequence or a permuted variant thereof.
 Therefore, this greedy algorithm indeed generates a low-discrepancy sequence.
 However, the situation for general $\cP_k$ is less clear than in case of a minimization of the star $L_2$ discrepancy, since a greedy algorithm based on the extreme $L_2$ discrepancy does not produce all rational points in general.

-Besides the rough discrepancy bound $L_{2,N}^{\bullet}(\cS_d)\leq C_d\sqrt{N}$ we were not yet able to prove better and more precise results on higher-dimensional sequences generated by our greedy algorithms.
+Besides the rough discrepancy bound $L_{2,N}^{\bullet}(\cS_d)\leq C_d\sqrt{N}$ we were not yet able to prove better and more precise results on higher-dimensional sequences generated by our greedy algorithms in the order of $N$.
 We assume that they might be low-discrepancy as well.
+However, if we consider a greedy algorithm based on the weighted $L_2$ discrepancy, under certain conditions on the weights the resulting sequence satisfies excellent $L_2$ discrepancy bounds with respect to the dimension $d$ for all $N\geq 1$ simultaneously.

 Summarizing, there remain many interesting open problems related to the present work, where we would like to point out Conjectures~\ref{conj1} and~\ref{conj2} from Section 3 in particular.